 I wanted to make a dish with country vegetables.
 I was reminded of the tapioca my grandparents would bring from our village, so I choose to use tapioca instead of potatoes.
 I cooked chunks of tapioca in a spicy coconut masala.
 This is one of my grandmother’s signature recipe and it tastes great with rice and sambhar, rasam or yogurt.

 Nag’s Kappa Masala Recipe reminded me of my grandmother’s tapioca dish.
 So I made this dish for the Kerala Kitchen Cookout this month.
-Tapioca Masala is my entry for this event.
+The Indian Tapioca Recipe is my entry for this event.
 About Nags, her blogs were one of the few blogs I visited even before I started my blog.
 Infact, she was the first person to comment on my croissant post.
 I doubt whether she will remember that.
-Here is the link to that crossaint post where Nags commented first.

 - 10-12 curry leaves